rmey/taxi-simulator-hands-on/README.md

 [->](#part0-0)
 This lab does contain the IoT and the Data generation part.

-**Here are the basic UseCases of the Node-RED Dashboard-UI for the first Lab**
+**Here are the basic use cases of the Node-RED Dashboard-UI for the first Lab**

 ![01_basic_usecases](images/01_basic_usecases.jpg)